mcreng/SmartCarSWTutorial18/2_intermediate.md

 Note: To declare a pointer with no initial pointee, we can use `NULL` (C style) or `nullptr` (c++0x style).
 Both of them meaning a pointer pointing to nothing. `nullptr` recommended.

-**Be careful, never change the value of pointee of pointer which is pointing to nothing.** This will change the value in a random location inside the memory pool, result in hard fault (the program suddenly stop while running).
+**Be careful, never change the value of null pointer.** This will change the value in a random location inside the memory pool, result in hard fault (the program suddenly stop while running).

 ```C++
 float* foo = NULL;